vocascan/documentation/docs/general/faq.md

 ### Why is there no official server yet?

-Due to data protection reasons (DSGVO), there is currently no official vocascan-server hosted.
+Due to data protection reasons (GDPR), there is currently no official vocascan-server hosted.